ispykenny/ispykenny.com/README.md

 Child routes make the `fetchPageData($slug) (path: api/get-page-data/$slug)` request.
 This request does the following:

 It gets the slug template so it can use the associated graphql query

+##### Templates that are supported

+- About
+- Blog
+- Contact
+- Connect
+- Default
+- Home

 ```
 const pageTemplate = await getPageTemplate(slug);